Harmonia: Algorithm-Hardware Co-Design for Memory- and Compute-Efficient BFP-based LLM Inference: Evaluation

 \subsection{System-level Hardware Evaluation}

 For a fair iso-area comparison, each baseline accelerator is configured with a PE array occupying the same silicon area as that of Harmonia, while maintaining identical on-chip SRAM capacity and operating frequency.
+We separately evaluate the prefill and decode stages to account for their distinct computation patterns and memory-access characteristics.

-During evaluation, we deploy various LLM workloads with a batch size of 1 and a sequence length of 2048 tokens.
-The analysis focuses on the prefill stage, measuring area efficiency, energy efficiency, speedup, and energy breakdown in two scenarios: (1) GEMM operations in linear layers only, and (2) GEMM executed jointly in both linear and attention layers.
+\textbf{Prefill Stage}.
+For the prefill-stage evaluation, we deploy various LLM workloads with a batch size of 1 and a sequence length of 2048 tokens.
+We evaluate area efficiency, energy efficiency, speedup, and energy breakdown in two scenarios: (1) GEMM operations in linear layers only, and (2) GEMM executed jointly in both linear and attention layers.
 Since all accelerators except the FP16-FP16 engine and Harmonia lack native support for attention-layer computation, an auxiliary FP16-FP16 unit is integrated to handle attention layers for functional completeness.
-The linear-layer evaluation results are presented in Fig. \ref{fig16}(a) and Fig. \ref{fig18}(a), while Fig. \ref{fig16}(b) and Fig. \ref{fig18}(b) show results for joint linear-attention execution.
+The linear-layer evaluation results are presented in Fig. \ref{fig17}(a) and Fig. \ref{fig19}(a), while Fig. \ref{fig17}(b) and Fig. \ref{fig19}(b) show results for joint linear-attention execution.

-Results from the linear-layer evaluation show that Harmonia achieves a 1.58-3.91× higher area efficiency and 1.18-4.11× improvement in energy efficiency on average, while delivering up to 4.89× speedup and reducing total energy consumption by 4.15× compared with the FP16-FP16 baseline.
-When GEMM operations in both linear and attention layers are considered, Harmonia achieves up to 5.05× and 3.90× improvements in area efficiency and energy efficiency, respectively.
-Meanwhile, it delivers an average 2.17-4.62× speedup and reduces average energy consumption by 1.27-3.99× compared with baselines.
+Results from the linear-layer evaluation show that Harmonia achieves a 1.58-3.91$\times$ higher area efficiency and 1.18-4.11$\times$ improvement in energy efficiency on average, while delivering up to 4.89$\times$ speedup and reducing total energy consumption by 4.15$\times$ compared with the FP16-FP16 baseline.
+When GEMM operations in both linear and attention layers are considered, Harmonia achieves up to 5.05$\times$ and 3.90$\times$ improvements in area efficiency and energy efficiency, respectively.
+Meanwhile, it delivers an average 2.17-4.62$\times$ speedup and reduces average energy consumption by 1.27-3.99$\times$ compared with baselines.